 •Improves mowing efficiency

-•Helps prevent the buildup of thatch
+•Helps prevent the build‐up of thatch

 •Enables control of organic matter content, water infiltration and aeration